devth/devth.github.com/_wip/2017-04-05-incremental-reconcilliation.md

 the answer to that question and there's no way an individual can recall them all at a given time.
 Instead, rely on precise medium of capturing state over time and consume that medium.

+### Meta

+Sometimes we don't yet know the desired state, or how to get there.
+To discover it, we need to iterate a few times on a not-quite-there solution, possibly even using it in production to identify problems that lead to insights about what we're precisely trying to solve.

 ## Risks